thephpleague/csv/upgrading/upgrading-8.0.md

 ## Improved features

-To improving reading capabilities with huges CSV files you can now control the fetch mode from the `Reader` extracting methods:
+To improving reading capabilities with huges CSV files you can now control the return type for some of the `Reader` extracting methods:

 Please [refer to the documentation](/reading/) for more information.